Zenon Plech: Career

 Plech won the Polish National Championship five times (1972, 1975, 1979, 1985 and 1986) and runner-up twice (1981 and 1983).
 He also was a member of the Poland team to take third place in the World Team Cup in 1972 and 1981.

-Zenon Plech's third place in the 1973 World Final at the Silesian Stadium in Chorzów, Poland was controversial.
+Plech's third place in the 1973 World Final at the Silesian Stadium in Chorzów, Poland was controversial.
 On the last lap of Heat 19, Soviet rider Grigory Khlinovsky had attempted to pass Plech for the lead going into the back straight.
 As he was passed by the Russian, Plech lost control of his bike and fell.
 Despite protests from riders and the Soviet officials, and taking no other eyewitness account into consideration, the referee assigned to the meeting by the FIM simply took Plech's word that Khlynovski had knocked him off his bike.
 England's Peter Collins was awarded the heat win, Plech was awarded 2nd despite not actually finishing the race, while another Russian, Valery Gordeev, was awarded third place despite also not finishing when he crashed into Plech's fallen bike.

-The result of the two points he gained for second place allowed Plech to finish a clear third in the championship.
+The result of the two points Plech gained for second place allowed Plech to finish a clear third in the championship.
 The ruling, with Khlynovski excluded, should have seen Collins as the only point scorer as he was the only rider to finish, and Plech scoring no points after failing to finish.
-This would have resulted in Plech only finishing the championship on 10 points and in a 5th place tie with Khlynovski.
+This would have resulted in Plech only finishing the championship on ten points and in a fifth place tie with Khlynovski.
 Had the Russian not been excluded and had been awarded the heat win as many, including World Champions Ivan Mauger and Ole Olsen, believe should have been the case, he would have ended on 13 points.
 This would have put him in the run-off for the title with winner Jerzy Szczakiel (Poland) and defending champion Mauger.

-He rode for Hackney Hawks between 1975 and 1981 missing two seasons in 1977 and 1978 after being drafted into the Polish Army although Hackney operated "Zenon Plech (Rider Replacement)" for the entire 1977 season.
+Plech rode for Hackney Hawks between 1975 and 1981 missing two seasons in 1977 and 1978 after being drafted into the Polish Army although Hackney operated "Zenon Plech (Rider Replacement)" for the entire 1977 season.
 He then rode briefly for Sheffield Tigers in the British League.